1 EMBRACE THE DARK

 2 INSULATE LATE SHOW

-Wrap up smart by layering, with a waterproof outer.
+Wrap up smart.
+Layers, with a waterproof outer.
 Long sleeves, long legs.
-Pay extra attention to ears, head, hands and feet.
+Pay special attention to ears, head, hands and feet.
 Especially the feet; there’s nothing worse than cold, wet toes.
-Proper outdoor running shoes and Gore-Tex socks are an ideal combo.
+Proper outdoor running shoes and Gore-Tex socks are the ideal combo.

 3 TIME FOR REFLECTION

-Dress like a 1990s raver crossed with a construction worker.
+Dress like a 1990s rave child crossed with a building site manager.
 Reflective and highly visible.
-You cannot have too much reflective clothing or use too many additional reflectors or lights.
-If people point and look at you, that’s the idea.
+You cannot have enough reflective kit, or use too many additional reflectors or lights.
+If people point and look at you – that’s the idea.

 4 LIGHT THE WAY

-A headlamp works wonders.
-Even the most well- lit runs will have dark areas and corners it will illuminate.
+A headlamp works both ways.
+Even the most well-lit urban runs will have dark nooks and corners it will illuminate.
 And it is perhaps the most effective signal to others.

 7. DON’T LISTEN TO MUSIC

 No headphones.
 Not even the ones that claim to let you hear the essential noise of the streets along with your music.
-It’s dark and you see less, even with your lights and those on your route.
+It’s dark and you see less, even in well-lit urban areas.
 You will need your hearing to help you focus and stay safe.
 If you are one of those who ‘needs’ tunes to run, this will help wean you off that.

 8. HIVE MIND AND BODY

 Running as part of a group is great motivation.
-You’ll feel less inclined to mope off home if you know you’ll let others down by doing so.
-There is also safety in numbers—and probably someone with an extra pair of gloves to replace those you left on the kitchen table.
+You will feel less inclined to mope off home if you know you will let others down by doing so.
+There is also safety in numbers, and always someone who has remembered an extra pair of gloves to replace those you left on the kitchen table.

 9. IT’S NOT A RACE

-You’re not going to break any PBs at night.
+You are not going to break any PBs running at night.
 Running after sundown is a miles game, not a speed trial.
 Set a distance and don’t worry about time.
 Keep a separate set of records if you need to get your stat-isfaction.

 10. THE END GAME

-Plan to be in a hot shower ASAP after you finish.
+You should plan to be in a hot shower ASAP after you finish.
 If that isn’t possible, have a complete change of dry clothes and shoes in your car boot/under your desk.
 Towels, plural, for drying off and rubbing warmth into cold limbs.
 If you wear a hat, have a dry one ready to put over damp hair.
-A hot drink is also a good idea.
+A hot drink is a very good idea.

 11. EAT TO TREAT

-Consume as you would after any run: a mix of complex carbohydrates and protein, in a ratio of about 4:1 in terms of weight.
-The usual chicken pastas and smoothies are fine, but they’re not warming.
+Eat the same as you would after any run: a mix of complex carbohydrates and protein, in a ratio of about 4:1 in terms of weight.
+The usual chicken pastas and smoothies are fine, but they’re not warming, are they?
 Try oatmeal or porridge, topped with fruit.
 Easy and comforting.